reederz/reederz.com/content/coursera-crypto1.rst

 :authors: Justas Azna
 :summary: I have recently finished Cryptography I - an online course by Prof. Dan Boneh on Coursera.org.
 Here's what I have learnt.

-I have recently finished `Cryptography I <https://www.coursera.org/course/crypto>`_ - an introductory online course  on Cryptography by Prof. Dan Boneh of Stanford and today I received my fancy Statement of Accomplishment.
+I have recently finished `Cryptography I <https://www.coursera.org/course/crypto>`_ - an introductory online course  on Cryptography by Prof. Dan Boneh of Stanford and today I received my fancy `Statement of Accomplishment </docs/coursera/crypto1.pdf>`_.
 It was an interesting and challenging experience.

 The course took 6 weeks and covered Stream and Block Ciphers, Message Integrity, Authenticated Encryption, Basic Key Exchange and Public Key Encryption.
 We have discussed several formal security definitions such as Semantic Security, Chosen Plaintext Security, Chosen Ciphertext Security, Collision Resistance; each of which were used to describe security of different cryptographic primitives.